TP-Link VPN: Secure Your Whole Network

 How to enable VPN client without getting lost in the menu

-- Go to the router dashboard
+- Go to the router dashboard.

-- Open advanced settings
+- Open advanced settings.

-- Find a VPN Client.
+- Find VPN Client and enable it.

 - Create a new VPN profile.

-- Choose the VPN type
+- Choose the VPN type.

 L2TP/IPsec or OpenVPN: which setup is easier?